We are excited to announce our 2026 volunteer days, workshops and events!

 (If you are looking for our Women Healing Women Healing Earth series, click here)

-(FULL for 2025!)
-Sat and Sun August 16/17.
+Sat and Sun August 22 and 23.
 Building Immersion, Life Tools.
 10 am to 4.30 PM both days.
 Come learn to use a variety of hand and power tools, and gain or expand your building skills, so helpful to farmers, artists, or to increase your own DIY skill set.
 Proper tool use and techniques can inspire you to make furniture, a shed or studio, or even a tiny house!
 Plenty of hands-on experience and community building in a beautiful setting.
 This is our fourth year running this popular weekend workshop.
 Facilitator/teachers are Seeds of Solidarity founders Ricky and Deb, and farmer/builder Emi.
 Sliding scale $85- $185. ($250 value).
 Lunches included, rustic on-site overnight camping possible.
 Pre-registration required, capped at 18.
 Email deb@seedsofsolidarity.org to register.

 We are grateful for grants and donations that support our 2024/25 programs and events: